 To apply for Hale Mauliola, visit www.IHSHawaii.org/HaleMauliola

 The V.E.T.
 House is an 8-bed private community group home in Kalihi Valley for homeless veterans transitioning out of homelessness.
-The facility is a place of healing and recovery where residents regain skills for living in community.
-In partnership with the Veterans Administration and the support of Resident Assistants provide clients with a clean and comfortable room, access to veteran social services and housing support programs through the V.A. or other community-based partner agencies.
+Our house is a place of healing and recovery where residents regain skills for living in the community.
+In partnership with the Veterans Administration and the support of Resident Assistants, together we provide clients with clean and comfortable rooms, access to veteran social services and housing support programs through the V.A. or other community-based partner agencies

-Tutu Bert's House is an 8-bed private medical respite house in partnership with The Queen's Medical Center and HomeAid Hawaii.
-The house is dedicated after Roberta DuTeil, IHS' Founder Claude DuTeil's wife, who ministered to homeless people alongside Father Claude.
-Tutu Bert's House offers medically frail homeless discharged from The Queen's Medical Center who no longer in need of in-patient hospitalization, but who are still too frail to recuperate on the streets or in an urban shelter, with a safety net resource.
+Tutu Bert's Homes are 8-bed private medical respite homes in partnership with The Queen's Medical Center and Castle Medical Center.
+These homes are dedicated after Roberta DuTeil, IHS' Founder Claude DuTeil's wife, who ministered to homeless people alongside him and helped to lay the foundation of what has become IHS today.
+Tutu Bert's Homes offer medically frail homeless individuals who are no longer in need of in-patient hospitalization, but still too frail to recuperate on the streets, with a safety net resource where they can heal, recover and access services.
 The house facilitates short-term stabilization and supportive case management that accelerates their transition out of homelessness, and into available housing options.
-Tutu Bert's House opened in March 2016.
-IHS aims to serve at minimum 60 individuals each year and save tax payers at minimum $2.68M per year from unnecessary healthcare costs.
+Tutu Bert's House opened in March 2016 with support from HomeAid Hawaii providing renovation support.
+IHS aims to serve at minimum 60 individuals each year per facility, and save taxpayers at minimum $2.68M per year from unnecessary healthcare costs.